PGamerX-Legacy/Privacy/blacksheep.md

     you may request to opt-out from future selling of your personal information to third parties.
 Upon receiving a request to opt-out, we will act upon the request as soon as feasibly possible, but no later than 15 days from the date of the request submission.

-To exercise these rights, you can contact us by email at peipr@peiphy.xyz, By messaging the managers of the bot via Discord: Peipr#8989 Luckie#2384 , or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by email at bots@pgamerx.com, By messaging the managers of the bot via Discord: Peipr#8989 Luckie#2384 , or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.

 9. DO WE MAKE UPDATES TO THIS NOTICE?